thomashastings/droidian-jasmine-guide/README.md

 The password is `1234`

 ## Notes
+### Porting status
+You can check out the status of the port [here](https://github.com/orgs/Droidian-Mi-A2-6X/projects/1)

 ### Applications
-You can find a list of mobile-friendly Linux applications at [LINMOBapps](https://linmobapps.frama.io/).
+You can find a list of mobile-friendly Linux applications at [LinuxPhoneApps](https://linuxphoneapps.org/)

 ### Update to bookworm
 You can upgrade to the latest `bookworm` version of Droidian **after** doing all available updates from the `Software` application.
 Run this on the device itself: